ShoSatoJp/browser_cache/README.md

 # Chrome Cache GUI
-## Browse images on your Chrome browser.
+## 1.Browse images on your Chrome browser.
 ![](./README/001.png)
-## Launch "Chrome Cache GUI" and specify chrome cache directory and other parameters.
+## 2.Launch "Chrome Cache GUI" and specify chrome cache directory and other parameters.
 Then, click "Search Images" and click the image.
 ![](./README/002.png)
-## Now, you can "save" images from cache without connecting internet when you save.
+## 3.Now, you can "save" images from cache without connecting internet when you save.
 ![](./README/003.png)